Where Transformation

-The FilterTransformation filters rows in a data flow based on a specified predicate.
-A predicate is a function that returns true or false; if true, the row is kept, otherwise, it is discarded.
+The WhereTransformation is used to remove rows from a data flow based on a specified condition.
+It evaluates each row using a predicate function — if the predicate returns true, the row is kept; otherwise, it is filtered out and not passed on.

-The `FilterTransformation` is not the only method to filter values in a data flow.
+The WhereTransformation is not the only method to apply filtering.
 You can also use predicates directly when linking components.
-See below for details.
+See the Using predicates when linking section for examples.

 Example

-Here’s how you can filter rows based on the Id field using the FilterTransformation:
+The following example demonstrates how to filter rows based on the Id property using a WhereTransformation.

 public int Id { get; set; }